KevinQzG/HospitApp/README.md

 ✔ **Smart Hospital Search**
 - Filter by **medical specialization** to find the right facility based on health needs.
 - View **ratings and reviews** from previous patients.
-- Check **EPS coverage** to know which hospitals accept specific insurance plans.
+- Check **EPS and Insurance coverage** to know which hospitals accept specific insurance plans.

 ✔ **Navigation System Integration**
 - **Google Maps & Waze** redirection for fast and safe navigation.